encoredev/examples/ts/saas-starter/README.md

 First, update the `FRONTEND_URL` constant in `backend/config.ts` to point to where your frontend is hosted.

 Secondly, if you are running into CORS issues when calling your Encore API from your frontend then you may need to specify which origins are allowed to access your API (via browsers).
-You do this by specifying the `global_cors` key in the `encore.app` file, which has the following structure:
+You do this by specifying the `global_cors` key in the `backend/encore.app` file, which has the following structure:

 ```json
 "global_cors": {